What Is Pay for Performance and How to Craft a PFP Plan for Employees?

 A well-structured pay-for-performance system can attract high-calibre, quality talent by offering competitive compensation aligned with performance.
 Additionally, it helps retain top performers who seek recognition and reward for their exceptional contributions.

 Pay for performance ensures that individual and team efforts are closely aligned with the strategic objectives of the organization.
-Employees become more attuned to the company’s mission, resulting in a more cohesive and goal-oriented workforce.
+Employees become more aware of the company’s mission, resulting in a more cohesive and goal-oriented workforce.

 Now that we’ve covered the basics, let’s examine how you can implement the pay-for-performance system in your organization.